Health and Wellness

-A notice went out to our 6th grade parents regarding requirement for Tdap shot for incoming 7th graders.
+All new students and incoming 7th graders are required to show proof of their Tdap immunization.
 When your 6th grade student receives their Tdap booster, please bring a copy of their immunization record showing the Tdap booster date to the office ASAP.
 State Law requires exclusion from school if immunization mandates are not met, meaning, your student will not be able to come to school on Day One of the new school year if no immunization records are on file.

 More information about vaccine safety can be found at:

 New Law SB 277 Effective in 2016

 Governor Brown signed Senate Bill (SB) 277 on June 30, 2015.
 SB 277 changes immunization requirements for children entering child care or school.